blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-absolute-and-relative-paths.md

 `~` is used to indicate your `$HOME` directory.

-If you do not know the location of your home directory, you can print it using the `echo` command in a Unix shell CLI.
+If you do not know the location of your home directory, you can print it using the `echo` command in a Unix shell.

 ```shell
 echo $HOME